 Underloads (undergraduate students taking less than 36 units in a term) must be approved by the registrar or the Undergraduate Academic Standards and Honors Committee.
-Students enrolled half-time (taking 18 to 26 units) will be expected to accept a reduction in the books and supplies allowance of their college expense budget.
 All students planning to carry an underload should contact the Financial Aid Office prior to taking less than a full-time course load.